NeoHsu/neohsu.github.io/content/posts/2011-11-27-how-to-install-sun-jdk-6-on-ubuntu.markdown

 ---
-title: "How to Install Sun JDK 6 On Ubuntu"
+title: "How to install Sun JDK 6 On Ubuntu"
 date: 2011-11-27 00:52
 categories:
 - Ubuntu
-- JAVA
+- Java
 ---

 # Outline